 Arthur and Bedevere return to the dreaded Knights who say "Ni!" but find that their name has been changed (to something so complex and random, it was probably ad libbed, and therefore, cannot be repeated here).
 The Knights who (so recently) said 'Ni!'" then charge Arthur with another useless errand and an impossible task.
 The eccentric Knights are defeated by Arthur's accidental discovery of a secret word which is their weakness.
 Robin and his musically sardonic minstrels then appear on the scene.
 They ride off together.

-The adventurers each overcome their individual perils and reunite to face a bleak and terrible winter (which they survive by eating Sir Robin's minstrels).
+Back in the Medival world, the adventurers each overcome their individual perils and reunite to face a bleak and terrible winter (which they survive by eating Sir Robin's minstrels).